dankorotin/ton-tutorials/README.md

 ### 1.1.
 [Create and Deploy, Part 1: Implementing Logic](1-1-create-and-deploy-1/README.md)

-Create a basic counter smart contract with Blueprint.
-Get acquainted with crucial details and basic Tolk syntax.
+Create a smart contract with Blueprint.
+Get acquainted with crucial details and Tolk syntax.

 ### 1.2.
 [Create and Deploy, Part 2: Deploying and Testing](1-2-create-and-deploy-2/README.md)